chatwoot/docs/docs/self-hosted/configuration/environment-variables.md

 To enable LogRocket in Chatwoot, you need to provide the project ID from LogRocket.
 Here are the steps to follow:

-Go to the LogRocket [website](https://logrocket.com/) and create an account or sign in to your existing account.
-After signing in, create a new project in LogRocket by clicking on the "Create new project", enter a name for your project, and get the project ID.
+**Step 1.** Open the LogRocket [website](https://logrocket.com/) and create an account or sign in to your existing account.

+**Step 2.** After signing in, create a new project in LogRocket by clicking on "Create new project".

+**Step 3.** Enter a name for your project, and save the project ID.

-Set the `LOG_ROCKET_PROJECT_ID` environment variable in your Chatwoot installation using the project ID you copied from LogRocket.
+**Step 4.** Set the `LOG_ROCKET_PROJECT_ID` environment variable in your Chatwoot installation using the project ID you copied from LogRocket.

 ```bash
 LOG_ROCKET_PROJECT_ID=abcd12/pineapple-on-pizza